 This is a huge question, but it has a simple answer.
-It all boils down to the simple fact that we are each comprised of a body, a soul, and a spirit.
+It all boils down to the simple fact that we are each comprised of both flesh and spirit.

-Each of these three parts has desires of its own.
-We all know that our bodies have desires: hunger, thirst, sleep, comfort, etc. We also know that our souls (mind, will, and emotions) have desires: intellectual stimulation and growth, the desire to make our own choices, and positive emotions like happiness and contentment.
-None of the above desires (of neither body nor soul) are necessarily “bad,” but they are often contrary to the desires of the spirit.
+Both parts have desires of their own.
+We all know that our bodies have desires: hunger, thirst, sleep, comfort, etc. But our flesh goes beyond this, also desiring intellectual stimulation and growth, making our own choices, and experiencing positive emotions like happiness and contentment.
+None of the above desires are necessarily “bad,” but they are often contrary to the desires of the spirit.

 Your spirit is the breath of life that God breathed into you.
 It is the core blueprint of your true identity (more powerful even than DNA).
-Your spirit has desires too: relationship with Father God, communion with the Holy Spirit, and passion for Jesus Christ (among others).
+Your spirit has desires too.
+Among them are relationship with Father God, communion with the Holy Spirit, and passion for Jesus Christ, and more.

 Many people think that if your spirit desires to be passionate for Christ but you emotionally don’t feel like it, then it would be hypocritical to pretend to be passionate.
 WRONG!

 Remember, your spirit is the real “you.”
 Therefore, if your spirit wants to be passionate and your emotions stop you, THEN you’re being hypocritical because you’re not being true to the real “you.”